j-james/notes/cpsc421/automata.md

 ## Random Walks and Cycles

 Random walks in two dimensions
-- Property of random walks in 2d: you're very likely to find your way back to the origin at some point
+- You're very likely to find your way back to the origin at some point

 Random walks in three dimensions
-- Property of random walks in 3d: you're very _unlikely_ to find your way back to the origin at some point
+- You're very _unlikely_ to find your way back to the origin at some point

 Concept: when might we be able to find "cycles" in these walks?

-Example: Map of a 4km x 4km block of Rio de Janero.
+Example: Map of a 4km x 4km block of Rio de Janeiro.
 - Suppose I find a "walk" from one corner to the opposite corner that is 100km.
 Is there an even longer walk?
-- Answer: Yes, as you must have hit a cycle: all the streets in that block add up to less than 100km.
+- Answer: Yes, as you must have hit a cycle: all the streets in that block add up to less than 100km, so you must have hit a street twice.

 Main idea: Suppose we have a directed graph with p vertices.
 If I make a walk of length > p, then this walk **must contain a cycle**.
-- And you can get a longer walk via going around the cycle...
+And you can get a longer walk via going around the cycle...

 How is this relevant to finite automata?